nogibjj/Final_Project_Stock_Analysis/README.md

 ## 2. Requirements
-  The `requirements.txt` file has a list of packages to be installed for any required project.
-Currently, my requirements file contains some basic python packages.
+  The `requirements.txt` file has a list of packages to be installed for runnning the project.

 ## 3. Codes